hmaach/my-frontend-framework/docs/examples.md

 ## Installation

-You can use mini-framework directly via CDN:
+You can use mini-framework directly via:

 ```html
 <script type="module">